tlerias/hellofresh-html-css-workshop/README.md

 ![desktop view](./menu-desktop.png)

+## index.html
+### Discussion:
+- Why is this file specifically named "index.html"?
+- What are the benefits of using this file name versus another name like "recipes.html"?

 ## Add an HTML meta title
 - Go to https://www.hellofresh.com/menus, what's the title that we use here?
-Add it to your HTML file.
+- [ ] Add it to your HTML file.

 ## Add normalize.css
 ### Discussion:
 - What is normalize css?
 - Why do we want to use it?
 ### Requirements:
-- [ ] Link the normalize.css file to your HTML document
+- [ ] Link the provided normalize.css file to your HTML document

 ## Create a stylesheet & Link it to HTML
 - [ ] Create a file called "style.css"
-- [ ] Link style.css to your HTML.
-Where does this file go in relation to your normalize.css file?
+- [ ] Link style.css to your HTML

-## Add Semantic HTML to make it more Accessible
-- [ ] For this workshop, you must use <nav /> <header /> <main />
-- [ ] Add 3 more semantic HTML tags that were not used above

 ## Add a Google Font
 - [ ] Pick a font on https://fonts.google.com/
 - [ ] Add your chosen font to your HTML
 - [ ] Make sure all of your text is using this new font.

+## Commit & Reflect
+- [ ] Push up your current code changes with a descriptive commit to your branch (not Master branch) in github
+### Discussion:
+- Why should normalize.css (and other vendor CSS) go BEFORE style.css?
+- Google Fonts gives you two options for embedding the CSS <link> and @import, what is the difference between the two?
+- Google Fonts provides you a <link> with a attribute `rel="preconnect"` what is preconnect?
+- What is another link `rel` that helps with performance?

+## Add Semantic HTML to make it more Accessible
+- [ ] For this workshop, you must use <nav /> <header /> <main />
+- [ ] Add 3 more semantic HTML tags that were not used above

 ## Headings
 ### Discussion: